oracle-livelabs/database/datapump-x-platform-migration/01-preparationtarget/preparationtarget.md

 ## Task 3: In SQL*Plus Start the Container Database CDB3 and Create the Pluggable Database PDB3 (TARGET)
-When creating a PDB the admin user must be created as well.
+When creating a PDB, the database must create the admin user as well.
 You can delete it later on if desired.
-Once the PDB3 is created you need to start it up and save its state.
+Once you have created PDB3, you need to start it up and save its state.

   ```
     <copy>